Xon77/Live4Life/README.md

 1. [Install SuperCollider](https://supercollider.github.io/download).
 2. Put [sc3-plugins](https://supercollider.github.io/sc3-plugins#insrallation) in your SuperCollider Extensions folder.
 3. [Install the Quarks](https://github.com/supercollider-quarks/quarks#installing-a-quark) mentioned above and recompile.
-If you use the [MIDI TouchBar](https://urbanlienert.com/miditouchbar) on previous MacBook Pros, put the file `gestionnaire-iac.desc.scd`, which is in the folder `TouchBar` in the folder `MKtlDescriptions` within the Quark Modality.
+If you use the [MIDI TouchBar](https://urbanlienert.com/miditouchbar) on previous MacBook Pros, put the file `Controllers/TouchBar/gestionnaire-iac.desc.scd` within the folder `MKtlDescriptions` within the Quark Modality.
 4. Put the folder `4Live4Life_Extensions` in your SuperCollider Extensions folder and recompile again.